 - Placing more than one telephone call to you or any other member of your family; or

 - Visiting you or any other member of your family anywhere other than the college campus.

 In addition, you (or your family) may not receive any benefit, inducement or arrangement such as cash, clothing, cars, improper expenses, transportation, gifts or loans to encourage you to attend any NCAA school.

-You can visit a college campus any time at your own expense.
+You can visit a college campus any time at your own expense (also known as an Unofficial Visit).
 On such a visit, you may receive three complimentary admissions to a game on that campus; a tour of off-campus practice and competition sites in your sport and other college facilities within 30 miles of the campus; a meal in the college's on-campus student dining facilities; and housing, if it is available to all visiting prospective students.

-During your senior year, you can make one expense-paid (official) visit to a particular campus; however, there is no limit on the number of campuses that you may visit if you initially enroll in a Division III college.
+After January 1 of your junior year in high school, you can make one expense-paid (official) visit to a particular campus; however, there is no limit on the number of campuses that you may visit if you initially enroll in a Division III institution.

 The information below was gathered by the Transylvania Athletics Department to assist those associated with the Pioneers' intercollegiate athletic program to better understand and comply with NCAA guidelines, rules and regulations.
 It is designed specifically for prospective students, alumni, parents, and friends of Transylvania athletics.
-If you have any questions, please contact assistant athletics director Keith Cecil at (859) 233-8270.
+If you have any questions, please contact assistant athletics director Jeff Chaney at (859) 281-3690.